A course for educators and school professionals:

 Learning outcomes:

-• Understand anxiety and recognize it in your students and in yourself
+- Understand everyday anxiety and recognize it in your students and in yourself

 EASE K–7 aligns with the B.C. government’s ongoing commitment to provide promotion, prevention and early intervention resources for the mental health and well-being of children and youth, their families, and the educators who support them.
-This commitment is reflected in the Ministry of Children and Family Development’s strategic priorities, the provincial mental health and addictions strategy, A Pathway to Hope, and the Ministry of Education’s Mental Health in Schools Strategy.
-For more information and resources to support mental health and well-being in schools, please visit erase (Expect Respect and a Safe Education).
+This commitment is reflected in the Ministry of Children and Family Development’s strategic priorities and the Ministry of Education and Child Care’s Mental Health in Schools Strategy.
+For more information and resources to support mental health and well-being in schools, please visit erase (expect respect and a safe education).

 EASE K–7 FAQ: